bytecodealliance/component-docs/component-model/src/introduction.md

 [Distributing]: ./composing-and-distributing/distributing.md

+## WebAssembly components

+As with all programming, the goal of writing a component is to make new functionality available by building it out of existing functionality.

+A WebAssembly component runs on a _platform_, which may be a Web browser, a stand-alone runtime, or even an operating system (when compiling WebAssembly to an executable).
+By running the component, the platform gains the functionality that the component implements.
+Likewise, the platform provides functionality that code in components can use to interact with the outside world.

+For example:

+- A user of the component model can build a component that converts the system time to another time zone.
+- For the component to work as intended, the underlying platform must provide the component with a means to access the current system time and the system time zone.

 ## APIs for building WebAssembly components

+In general, a platform that runs components must provide well-defined APIs for accessing functionality that components need: for example, reading from standard input, accessing environment variables, or manipulating network sockets.

 It's useful to have a standard, shared set of APIs that WebAssembly components can depend on.